akloetgen/PARA-suite/README.md

-# PARMA toolkit
+# PARA-suite toolkit
-PAR-CLIP Read MApper toolkit.
+PAR-CLIP Analyzing suite.
 Useful tools for short and error prone sequence read handling.
-Note, that the PARMA addon of the Burrows-Wheeler Aligner (BWA) is necessary for the mapping tool of the PARMA-tk.
+Note, that the PARA-suite addon of the Burrows-Wheeler Aligner (BWA) is necessary for the mapping tool of the PARA-suite.

 For more information on the usage please see "Manual.pdf".

 ## Installation
 	git clone https://github.com/akloetgen/PARMA_tk.git
 	cd PARMA_tk/bin/
-	java -jar parma.jar setup --parma $myPATH_TO_PARMA
+	java -jar parasuite.jar setup --parasuite $myPATH_TO_PARMA

-The 3rd installation step sets the path to the binary-folder of the PARMA algorithm to make it accessible for the PARMA toolkit.
-Therefore, make sure the PARMA algorithm (https://github.com/akloetgen/PARMA) is installed correctly.
+The 3rd installation step sets the path to the binary-folder of the PARA-suite alignment algorithm to make it accessible for the PARA-suite toolkit.
+Therefore, make sure the PARA-suite alignment algorithm (https://github.com/akloetgen/PARA-suite_aligner) is installed correctly.

 ### Requirements
 - Java (7 or 8 should work)